boardfish/dissertation/contents/2-requirements-and-analysis.md

 may be middling due to the inherent risk and time involvement, as discussed in the literature survey.

-I met with Liam on the 20th November to discuss the challenges he faces as an escape room owner, and his philosophy in developing the rooms he offers at The Lockup.
-Liam and I discussed some areas that could be targeted, which inspired a survey I sent to the Facebook group created by @nicholson2015peeking.
-This group is for escape room enthusiasts, encompassing both maintainers and participants, to which I sought and gained access as part of my work.
+To find some insight into the challenges escape room maintainers face, I met with Liam Woff on the 20th November.
+Liam and I discussed some areas that could be targeted, which inspired a survey I sent to the Facebook group created by
+@nicholson2015peeking.
+This group is for escape room enthusiasts, of which a subset are maintainers.
+I sought and gained access to the group as part of my work.
 The majority of posts during research were from enthusiasts who would report back from rooms they have attended, though I have seen posts about types of puzzles that can be implemented.
-I chose to survey this group, as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.
+I chose to survey this group as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.

 From the seven responses received, the following conclusions were drawn: